Houses

 Parfums de Nicolaï (NICOLAÏ Parfumeur-Créateur) is a Paris-based independent house founded by perfumer Patricia de Nicolaï, known for elegant, traditional-minded compositions executed with a modern sense of cleanliness and balance.
 The brand's range spans classic French structures—chypres, florals, aromatics, woods—often with an emphasis on refined materials and a clear, wearable silhouette.
 As a family-run maison, it has built a reputation for consistency, craftsmanship, and a distinctly "perfumery-first" point of view.

-Scents 49 Bio France
+Scents 49

 PARIS CORNER